uk000/goto/README.md

 # <a name="status-api"></a>
 ## > Status API
-The URI `/status/`{status}`` allows client to ask for a specific status as response code.
+The URI `/status/{status}` allows clients to ask for a specific status as response code.
 The given status is reported back, except when forced status is configured in which case the forced status is sent as response.

 #### API
 |METHOD|URI|Description|